Awakuruf/Dinosaur-Index/README.md

 - Filter the specific time period the specific dinosaur lived in (Triassic, Jurassic and Cretaceous.)
 - Filter through Dinosaur types to search for variants of specific dinosaurs
 - View the family tree of the speicfic dinosaur and it's ancestors!
+- Add your newly discovered dinosaur into the index!

 Gives you in-depth information about the specific dinosaur in the dino page!
 Which includes...
 -
+- The full name of the dinosaur.
 - Short description of what kind of dinosaur it was!
 - What family of dinosaur it belongs to.
 - Size